RichardKroesen/TUE2526-2IMF30-SystemValidation/README.md

 1. All actions are PascalCase
 2. All functions (mappings) are camelCase
 3. All variables are snake_case
+4. All constants are UPPER_SNAKE_CASE
-4. All procedures are PascalCase
+5. All procedures are PascalCase
-5. All sorts are PascalCase, including enum elements
+6. All sorts are PascalCase, including enum elements

 ## Authors